-Electrophorus electricus—everything about this eel’s scientific name says high voltage!
-Of the fishes able to generate an electrical discharge, electric eels are by far the champions, producing up to 600 volts!
+Electrophorus electricus—everything about this fish’s scientific name says high voltage!
+So, it’s no surprise that of the fishes able to generate an electrical discharge, electric eels are the champions, producing up to 600 volts!

-Electric eels live in muddy waters and have poor vision; they rely on low-level electrical fields to navigate and explore their surroundings.
-Higher levels of voltage are generated to stun or kill prey and to protect eels from predators.
+Electric eels live in muddy waters.
+Mostly blind, they rely on low-level electrical pulses to navigate and explore their surroundings.
+Higher levels of voltage are generated to stun or kill prey and to protect them from predators.

 Electric Eel Facts

-Electric eels can grow to more than 8 feet in length and weigh nearly 45 pounds.
+Electric eels can grow to more than 8 feet in length and can weigh nearly 45 pounds.